-N\"{o}llenburg and Prutkin~\cite{NP17} gave a simple characterization of the greedy-drawable trees of maximum degree $\leq 4$ in terms of opening angles and a linear-time recognition algorithm based on the characterization.
-In this section, we give an explicit description of the greedy-drawable trees of maximum degree $\leq 4$, based on the result of N\"{o}llenburg and Prutkin~\cite{NP17} and the results in Section~\ref{sec:open_angle}.
+N\"{o}llenburg and Prutkin~\cite{NP17} provided a simple characterization of greedy-drawable trees with maximum degree $\leq 4$ in terms of opening angles and a linear-time recognition algorithm based on the characterization.
+In this section, we present an explicit description of greedy-drawable trees with maximum degree $\leq 4$, based on the results of N\"{o}llenburg and Prutkin~\cite{NP17} and those in Section~\ref{sec:open_angle}.